-Indicator: Total CO2 emissions (#1.3)
+Indicator: Total CO_2 emissions own operation (#1.3)

-Definition: Direct and indirect CO_2 emissions, produced on-site or produced off-site by the electricity supplier (scope 1 and 2 CO_2 emissions).
-SFB will follow the market-based method of the GHG Protocol when possible (based on invoices).
+Definition: direct and indirect CO2 emissions, produced on-site or produced off-site by the electricity supplier (scope 1 and 2 CO2 emissions).
+RS will follow the market-based method of the GHG Protocol when possible (based on invoices).

-- Scope 1: Direct GHG emissions occur from sources that are owned or controlled by the company, for example, emissions from combustion in owned or controlled boilers, furnaces, gasoline for forklift trucks. - Scope 2: Accounts for GHG emissions from the generation of purchased electricity consumed by the company.
+- Scope 1: direct GHG emissions occur from sources that are owned or controlled by the company, for example, emissions from combustion in owned or controlled boilers, furnaces, gasoline for forklift trucks. - Scope 2: accounts for GHG emissions from the generation of purchased electricity consumed by the company.
 Purchased electricity is defined as electricity that is purchased or otherwise brought into the organisational boundary of the company.
 Scope 2 emissions physically occur at the facility where electricity is generated (e.g. the actual emissions are at the electricity production facility).